Dr Katherine Ebury

 My primary research interests are in modernism, literature and science and Irish Studies.
 I also maintain a secondary interest in contemporary poetry and poetics, having completed my MA thesis on John Berryman.

-My doctoral research, recently completed at the University of York, addresses representations of the new physics, specifically the science of cosmology, in the work of Yeats, Joyce and Beckett.
-I aimed to explore each author's deliberate mapping of a changed relationship between the world and the artwork in the aftermath of revolutionary changes in the scientific perception of reality.
-I continue to be interested in relations between 'difficult' modernism and the complex universe uncovered by the new physics and am currently working to develop this project into a book.
-Key texts for my project included the famously enigmatic and strange works, Yeats's 'A Vision' and Joyce's 'Finnegans Wake', as well as Beckett's ‘Trilogy’.
+I’m currently preparing a monograph, to be published with Palgrave in August 2014, based partly on my doctoral research.
+The project addresses representations of the new physics, specifically the science of cosmology, in the work of Yeats, Joyce and Beckett.
+I aim to explore each author's deliberate mapping of a changed relationship between the world and the artwork in the aftermath of revolutionary changes in the scientific perception of reality.
+Key texts for my project include Yeats's 'A Vision' and Joyce's 'Finnegans Wake', as well as Beckett's ‘Trilogy’.

 - Lit204 Criticism and Literary Theory

 - Lit302 Modern Literature

 In the past I have supervised BA and MA dissertations on topics including modernism, D. H. Lawrence, E. M. Forster, queer sexuality, gender and madness, Sylvia Plath, Ibsen, Evelyn Waugh, Aldous Huxley, WWI, the middlebrow and masculinity theory.

 - ‘Beyond the Rainbow: Spectroscopy in Finnegans Wake II.1’ in Joyce Studies Annual 2011:97-121 2011.